Skip to content

 A Bridge defines how to solve a task for a certain engine.
 We decided to go with outlines as our engine (you can allow multiple engines for a task by implementing corresponding bridges, but for simplicity's sake we'll stick with DSPy only here).

-A Bridge requires you to implement/specify the following: - A prompt template (optional depending on the engine used). - A prompt signature description (optional depending on the engine used). - A prompt signature describing how results have to be structured. - Which inference mode to use.
-This defines how to engine queries the model and parses the results. - How to integrate results into docs. - How to consolidate results from multiple doc chunks into one result per doc.
+A Bridge requires you to implement/specify the following: - A prompt template (optional depending on the engine used). - A prompt signature description (optional depending on the engine used). - A prompt signature describing how results have to be structured. - How to integrate results into docs. - How to consolidate results from multiple doc chunks into one result per doc.

 We'll save this in sentiment_analysis_bridges.py.